sabarrett/obsidian-blog-test/_posts/pokemon-hms-an-autopsy.md

 4. Strength
 5. Flash

-2 of these are contenders for best moves of their respective type.
+2 of these (Surf and Fly) are contenders for best moves of their respective type.
 The other 3 are bad options even by the time you get them. _Future generations had a worse ratio than this._ This is as good as it gets!

 But there's more to it than that.
 This problem is the least bad in Gen I for more reasons than just the ratio of good HM moves to bad ones.
 The other mitigating factor is that _Gen I move slots were less valuable, because there were fewer good moves._